Museum Studies at Leicester

 Information: This award is open to registered international students, however preference is given to Canadian applicants.
 One award of £750 is made each year to support a student who will one day lead change and innovation in the museum, gallery and heritage field.

-For advice: Contact the person named in the bursary announcement email
+For advice: Contact the person named in the bursary announcement email.

 Other funding/scholarship opportunities

-Programme: Various Master’s and PhD programmes
+Funding for: Various Masters and PhD programmes

 Eligible: Various